 Matthew J. Lavisky joined Butler in 2009, bringing with him a strong background that enables him to handle cases that deal with coverage defense and extra-contractual matters.
-Matt graduated from the University of Central Florida with a Bachelor of Science degree, and then later earned his Juris Doctor degree from Barry University.
+Matt graduated from the University of Central Florida with a Bachelor of Science degree, and then later earned his Doctor of Jurisprudence degree from Barry University.
 While at Barry University, he was a member of the Moot Court Honors Board and the president of his university's Federalist Society chapter—a major influential legal organization.

 In 2013, Matt earned the James A. Dixon Young Lawyer of the Year Award from the Florida Defense Lawyers Association (FDLA).
 He continues to work as the chairman of the editorial board for the FDLA's primary publication, Trial Advocate Quarterly.